 - Their disability, physical or mental, requires that another person regularly care for them to keep them from harming themselves or others, intentionally or accidentally.

 - They are bedridden.
-This means that their condition is severe enough that it requires them to always be in bed.
+This means that their condition is severe enough that it requires them to always be in bed and need the regular aid and attendance of another person.
 They do not qualify if they choose to remain in bed or if a physician prescribes a period of bed rest.
-It is also not enough for the veteran to just have to be in bed.
-To qualify for this special monthly compensation, they must also need the regular aid and attendance of another person.

 Special Monthly Compensation for Aid and Attendance